 Earlier we performed a rolling update with just one Deployment object, and we did not have to use the Service object.
 The live production application was upgraded to a newer image version.
 Rolling update capability is already inbuilt in Kubernetes and it is quite simple to implement.
 Here we will use another CI/CD strategy called Blue/Green Deployments.
 Here we use:

 - 2 parallel deployments (Blue and Green deployments)

 The diagram for Blue/Green Deployment looks as below:

 In Blue/Green deployment, one service is live (Blue) while the other deployment is offline(Green).
 New changes and testing are done on the Green offline Deployment.
-The advantages of Blue/Green deployment as compared to rolling update is that we don’t touch the live production system until we’re really sure that our offline application is fully tested and ready for production.
+The advantage of Blue/Green deployment as compared to rolling update is that we don’t touch the live production system until we’re really sure that our offline application is fully tested and ready for production.
 At this stage, we edit the service object and change the labels from Blue to Green.
 As explained earlier in part 4, the Service Object uses labels to select the endpoints/pods to direct traffic to so by changing the labels from Blue to Green, we are redirecting traffic from Blue to Green.
 By doing this, the Deployment objects have switched their roles.
-The previous Green is now the Blue and the previous Blue is now the Green.
+The previous Green is now the Blue and the previous Blue is now Green.
 We can now start further development work on the New Green and the cycle repeats.
 This is safe but more expensive than a rolling update as here you have to maintain 2 parallel deployments.

 Summary Features of Blue/Green Deployments